nJStanton1/Wanderers-Nook---Walks/content/routes/ancoats-loop-km/index.md

 ---
 ## The Route:

-Starting near Piccadilly, you join the Rochdale Canal, then cros over to the Ashton Canal to come back.
-It's not long, and very easily walked with no preperation.
+Starting near Piccadilly, you join the Rochdale Canal, then cross over to the Ashton Canal to come back.
+It's not long, and very easily walked with no preparation.
 It may make a nice saunter for lunch should you work in a nearby office.

 ### Finding the Rochdale Canal: